Skip to content

 So let’s see how each country in Central America performs for both mobile and fixed broadband internet speed.

-The most interesting (although not surprising) thing that jumps out is that Panama has by far the fastest fixed broadband speed in the region, with a download speed of 129.02 mbps (upload speed of 14.72 mbps).
+The most interesting (although not surprising) thing that jumps out is that Panama has by far the fastest fixed broadband speed in the region, with a download speed of 149.27 mbps (upload speed of 41.76 mbps).
 If you’re looking for the fastest internet, look at Panama first and Costa Rica second.
-For mobile internet, Costa Rica leads the way in Central America, making it the better choice for staying connected on your phone.
-Guatemala takes the second spot for mobile speed in the region.
+For mobile internet, Guatemala leads the way in Central America, making it the better choice for staying connected on your phone.
+Honduras takes the second spot for mobile speed in the region.

-On the flip side, the worst countries in the region for mobile speed are Panama and Nicaragua (although Ookla has no figures for Belize).
-As for fixed broadband speed, Guatemala and Honduras are the slowest.
+On the flip side, the worst countries in the region for mobile speed are Nicaragua and Belize.
+As for fixed broadband speed, Belize and Honduras are the slowest.

 Mobile internet speed fastest to slowest: